/storage/seat disk 100% full on vCenter Server Appliance 6.x/7.x

 • The vCenter Server Appliance services fail to start.

-• When connecting to the VCSA using the vSphere Web Client, you see the error similar to:
+• When connecting to the VCSA using the vSphere Web Client, there may be an error similar to:

 503 Service Unavailable